thekraftyman/thekraftyman/README.md

 ### Howdy! 👋🤠

-- 🔭 I’m currently working on my personal Discord bot
+- 🔭 I’m currently working on a custom WordPress plugin
-- 🌱 I’m currently learning all about pentesting & ethical hacking
+- 🌱 I’m currently learning all about guitar pedal electronics
 - 💬 Ask me about anything to do with light... physics is amazing
 - ⚡ Fun fact: I am proficient with 6 different instruments